What is a SYN flood attack?

-A SYN Flood is a common form of Denial-of-Service (DDoS) attack that can target any system connected to the Internet and providing Transmission Control Protocol (TCP) services (e.g. web server, email server, file transfer).
-A SYN flood is a type of TCP State-Exhaustion Attack that attempts to consume the connection state tables present in many infrastructure components, such as load balancers, firewalls, Intrusion Prevention Systems (IPS), and the application servers themselves.
-This type of attack can take down even high-capacity devices capable of maintaining millions of connections.
+A SYN Flood is a common form of Distributed-Denial-of-Service (DDoS) attack that sends a large amount of SYN requests to a server to overwhelm the open connections.
+These attacks can target any system connected to the Internet and providing Transmission Control Protocol (TCP) services (e.g. web server, email server, file transfer).
+A SYN flood attack is a type of TCP State-Exhaustion Attack that attempts to consume the connection state tables present in many infrastructure components, such as load balancers, firewalls, Intrusion Prevention Systems (IPS), and the application servers themselves.
+This type of DDoS attack can take down even high-capacity devices capable of maintaining millions of connections.

-What Are the Signs of a SYN Flood Attack?
+What Are the Signs of a SYN Flood DDoS Attack?

 Every connection using the TCP protocol requires the three-way handshake, which is a set of messages exchanged between the client and server: